mtiezzi/mtiezzi.github.io/_pages/about.md

 I am a PhD candidate in Information Engineering at University of Siena, advised by [Prof. Marco Maggini](http://sailab.diism.unisi.it/people/marco-maggini/).
-I joined the Siena Artificial Intelligence Laboratory [SAILab](https://sailab.diism.unisi.it/), an exciting place to study and deepen my knowlowdge into Machine Learning.
+I joined the Siena Artificial Intelligence Laboratory [SAILab](https://sailab.diism.unisi.it/), an exciting place to study and deepen my knowledge into Machine Learning.

 I am generally interested in Artificial Intelligence and other connected areas of computer science.
 My recent contributes are related to both the application of